Was Richard Teague’s best sporty coupe the 1973-77 AMC Hornet hatchback?

 The Hornet’s rearward-tilting taillights and C-pillar base partially resurrected two of the most distinguishing features of early-60s Ramblers.
 Meanwhile, the front end echoed the V-shaped grilles of mid-60s AMC cars (Old Car Brochures).

-The Hornet hatchback sold about as well as the Javelin in its first two years but then dropped to less than half of its output after that.
-So if you go purely by total sales, you could argue that the Javelin was more commercially successful.
-However, the Javelin benefitted from constant updates, including a partial reskinning after three years.
-In contrast, the hatchback was kept remarkably unchanged through its five-year production run.
-That was particularly problematic given the introduction of fresh designs from the Big Three.
+The Hornet hatchback sold roughly as well as the Javelin in its first two years but then fell to less than half of its output thereafter.
+So if you go by total sales, you could argue that the Javelin was more successful.

 1975 Hornet lineup

 The hatchback looked much sportier than other Hornet body styles despite sharing the same wheelbase and most sheetmetal.
-Pictured is the 1975 Hornet line.
+Pictured is the 1975 Hornet lineup.
 Photos suffered from cheesy airbrushing of the cars (Old Car Brochures).

 The hatchback showed Teague’s design maturity